choptastic/sql_bridge/README.markdown

 Well, despite english being my native language, I find it to be a terribly, horribly inconsistent language, and refuse to try to make code figure out if the plural of "child" is "children" or "childs".
-As such, SigmaSQL makes a lot of assumptions that your codebase will use a singular table name, and that the key of that table is named `Tablename ++ "id"`.
+As such, SQL_Bridge makes a lot of assumptions that your codebase will use a singular table name, and that the key of that table is named `Tablename ++ "id"`.